Krishna Kant

 used to assess impact of a variety of new HW capabilities on the performance of

-server benchmarks such as TPC-C, TPC-H, SpecWeb 99/2005, etc. These
+server benchmarks such as TPC-C, TPC-H, SpecWeb

-models were routinely used in deciding overall architecture of Intel servers
+99/2005, etc. These models were routinely used in deciding overall

-for various segments.
-In particular, I extensively studied hardware acceleration
+particular, I extensively studied hardware acceleration of various sorts

-of various sorts (e.g., TCP, XML, encryption, authentication, compression,
+(e.g., TCP, XML, encryption, authentication, compression, etc.), and the impact

-etc.), and the impact of inter-process communication latency on the performance
+of inter-process communication latency on the performance of clustered database

-research/implementation projects at Intel, including new server architectures
+at Intel, including new server architectures that integrate compression into

-that integrate compression into the DRAM, Internet server traffic
+the DRAM, Internet server traffic characterization in terms of self-similarity

-to peer computing, and network virtualization and utility computing.
-At Intel I
+virtualization and utility computing.
+At Intel I was also involved with

-submitted to Intel for funding.
+committees responsible for evaluating proposals submitted to Intel for funding.

 Research